Fellowships for PhD Applicants

-Highly qualified PhD and masters students in the UCR Graduate School of Education are eligible for fellowships to help pay for their graduate or doctoral degree program.
+Highly qualified PhD students in the UCR Graduate School of Education are eligible for fellowships to help pay for their doctoral degree.
 Earning a fellowship comes with a generous stipend, full tuition payment, and the opportunity to serve as a full-time or part-time teaching assistant (TA) or a graduate student researcher (GSR).

 Every PhD student who meets the following criteria is automatically considered for a fellowship: